windwalk-bushido/Annima/docs.md

 - Settings (edit password and/or email)
 - 404 (TBM)

-### To do (Priorities)
+### To do

 - Some variables & functions needs to be global and use v-model as much as possible
 - Reduce number of API calls (e.g. event_list)
-- Implement ES6 stuff like Try Catch, Arrow functions, etc. (if needed)

-### To do (General)

 - Add captcha on Login/Register/ForgotPassword
-- Notifications should be displayed in toasts (Dashboard & Settings)
+- Notifications should be displayed in toasts (Dashboard)

-- All buttons should be centered
-- Center (and make it) 'Loading' modal on Dashboard page;
-- "Check" icons should be displayed when inputted data is good (All pages)
+- Users can make some events their favourite (display on top of the page)

 ### Milestones

-- Switch to TailwindCSS
 - Write Vitest test's
 - Write Cypress test's